wanglab-broad/spin/README.md

    2. Leiden clustering with a resolution of 0.5 (stored under `adata.obs['region']`)
    3. UMAP (stored under `adata.obsm['X_umap_spin']`)

+This process should take ~3 minutes.
 The resulting region clusters can then be visualized using standard Scanpy functions:
 ```python
 # In physical space
 sc.set_figure_params(figsize=(8,5))